Neuro: Supernatural Detective: Anime

 The production of an anime series was announced in 33rd issue of Weekly Shōnen Jump released on July 14, 2007.
 The Neuro: Supernatural Detective anime adaptation was produced by Madhouse, Nippon Television, Shueisha, D.N.
 Dream Partners and VAP and directed by Hiroshi Kōjina, with Satoshi Suzuki handling series composition, Mika Takahashi designing the characters and Tomoki Hasegawa composing the music.
-The series, consisting of 25 television episodes, originally aired from October 2, 2007, to March 25, 2008, on NTV in Japan; it was later broadcast by four of NTV's affiliated stations.
+The series, consisting of 25 television episodes, originally aired from October 3, 2007, to March 26, 2008, on Nippon TV; it was later broadcast by four of Nippon TV's affiliated stations.
 VAP distributed the anime in DVD format; nine volumes were released between December 21, 2007, and August 27, 2008, and a DVD box set was released on September 30, 2008.
 The series was acquired by Viz Media, which renamed it Neuro: Supernatural Detective and streamed it from February 18, 2011, to July 1, 2011, on its website VizAnime.com, and on Hulu.
 An official soundtrack composed by Tomoki Hasegawa was released on December 21, 2007, by VAP.